thereisnotime/xxToolbelt/README.md

 ## 👍 Pros

+- No dependencies except Bash;
 - Dynamic reloading without the need to reload the shell;
 - Can be included in every shell (bash, zsh, fish etc.);
 - Support multiple programming and scripting languages (everything, as long as you can create a shebang for it);
-- Really easily extendible;
+- Really easily extendible and customizable;
 - You can write and reuse scripts using wide variety of languages;
 - Works really well with interpreted languages;
-- You can use centralized requirements for all your toolbelt - ex.
-Python requirements.txt.
+- You can use centralized requirements for all your tools/scripts - ex.
+Python requirements.txt to save storage;
-- Portability;
+- Portability - its one file and your scripts folder (optional);
 - Easy version control;

 ## 👎 Cons